 6) How much does a wind system cost?

 Small wind energy systems can cost anywhere from $5,000 to $40,000 depending on the kW size.
 Well-sited small wind turbines can usually pay for themselves within 15 years, about half their serviceable lifetimes, if the right incentives are applied.
 VAWTs are relatively new to the market which means that prices for the systems are not readily available, but prices can range from around $5,000 to $15,000, not including installation costs.

 7) How do I determine the wind resource at my site?

 Wind experts recommend the installation of anemometer, a device that measures wind direction and speed, for at least 12 months.
 The anemometer is usually installed on a pole or tower where a small wind turbine can be placed.
 Anemometers are typically installed for a year because wind has seasonal changes; for example, when winds tend to be stronger in the spring.
 The SF Environment is currently developing a SF Wind Map to help San Franciscans get a better understanding of their wind resource in their neighborhood.
-Although there are wind maps for San Francisco—for example, the National Renewable Energy Laboratory’s (NREL’s) 50-meter wind resource map, and 3 Tier’s “First Look” wind map—their resolutions do not provide adequate detail for a reliable assessment at the neighborhood or building level.
+Although there are wind maps for San Francisco—for example, the National Renewable Energy Laboratory’s (NREL’s) 50-meter wind resource map—their resolutions do not provide adequate detail for a reliable assessment at the neighborhood or building level.

 8) How are small wind turbines mounted?

 Because wind speeds increase with height, the wind turbine should be mounted on a pole or tower.
 In general, the higher the pole or tower, the more power the wind system can produce.
 The pole or tower can also raise the turbine above the air turbulence that can exist close to the surface because of obstructions such as buildings, trees, and hills.

 9) Can I connect my system to the utility grid?